From time to time, I have people ask me for advice on how to kill their job interview.

 Questions for leadership

 I hate to burst any bubbles here, but there are a lot of “unicorns” that aren’t profitable.
 They just have an obscene valuation.
 Valuation and profitability are not the same things.

 If they’re not profitable, what’s the plan for becoming profitable?
-Or do they not care and want a fat exit or IPO in the future?
+Or do they not care and want a well-funded exit or IPO in the future?